 For this reason, compression is enabled by default.

 .pdiformat) is compressed and if the interface exceeds 2.56 GB/s (slow speed grades) or 3.2 GB/s (medium and fast speed grades).

 - Use uncompressed image

-- For the high-speed interfaces that requires shortest programming time when images are delivered from DDR memory or through PCIe.
+- For high-speed interfaces that require the shortest programming time when images are delivered from DDR memory or through PCIe.

 - Use compression

-- For the high-speed interfaces if the primary goal is minimizing storage space.
+- For high-speed interfaces if the primary goal is minimizing storage space.